communityvi/communityvi/README.md

 ### Non-Goals
 * Video or Audio chat
-	* Although bundling an existing, working solution isn't completely out of question
+	* Bundling an existing, working solution isn't completely out of question
 * Distributing video or audio files
 * Circumventing Ads played by video streaming sites or any form or DRM
 * Supporting outdated versions of browsers or operating systems that don't get security updates anymore.